 Ensure your dark brown hair packs a bunch thanks to this purple-influenced play on moody color.
 Min Kim, L’Oréal Professionnel stylist, loves the color for those wanting to make a memorable entrance.

-We already love cinnamon on our oatmeal and in our coffee—so why not in our hair?
-Cinnamon brown hair is happening in a big way.
-Don’t let this spicy trend pass you by.
+We already love brown sugar on our oatmeal and in our coffee—so why not in our hair?
+Brown sugar hair is happening in a big way.
+Don’t let this sweet trend pass you by.

 Like the goddesses of ancient mythology, make bronze work for you.
 This multifaceted, totally rich shade is a fit for any season.